ksarvas/OnlineResume/README.md

 ## Comments for Reviewer

 * I mostly wanted to make a Responsive Online Resume with a very different format from the original.
-I plan on adjusting some of the styling, colors, adding icons, and even skill progress bars as I continue along with the Nanodegree.
+I plan on adjusting some of the styling, colors, adding icons, and even adding skill progress bars as I continue along with the Nanodegree.
 Please let me know if you have any suggestions regarding this or just in general.

 * I wanted to change the "welcomeMessage" into an About Me section instead, so I changed that a bit.
 I know the rubric stated to match the schema exactly, but I was hoping this change was acceptable?